manueltar/nutvar2/README.md

 ./install.sh

   During the installation of ENSEMBL VEP for release 75 the user will be asked in he/she wants to install a cache version of the genome or Fasta files.
 In both cases the answer is NO, as the GRCh37.75 genome is provided within NuTVar2.

+  ISSUE!!
+The genomes are huge where are we going to allocate them online for the user to download?

 # RUNNING